An Essential Guide on Deadlock Prevention in OS

 Deadlock in Operating Systems

-Deadlock is one of the toughest challenges in operating systems, especially when multiple processes run at the same time and compete for limited system resources.
-When a deadlock occurs, the system or application stops responding, leading to delays, crashes, or even data loss.
+Deadlock is one of the most challenging problems in operating systems, especially when multiple processes run simultaneously and compete for limited system resources.
+When a deadlock occurs, the system or application stops responding, leading to delays, crashes, or data loss.
 Understanding how deadlocks form helps developers design safer programs and helps students build a strong foundation in OS concepts.

 What Is a Deadlock?

 A deadlock happens when multiple processes are unable to proceed because they are waiting on resources that are held by each other.
-Every process comes to a stop as it continues to cling to what it has and waits for what it needs.
+Every process comes to a stop as it continues to hold what it has and waits for what it needs.

 Simple Real-Life Example